Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Results and Discussion of Neutrino Cross-Sections

-In Fig.~\ref{MgCrAgT} we show the magnetic parts of the differential cross-sections, $\Delta \sigma$ of Eq.~(\ref{CrsNM}), at a matter density of $\rho_B=3\rho_0$ and a temperature of $T=20$ MeV.
-The upper panels are for neutrino scattering ($\nu_e \rightarrow \nu_e$) and the lower panels (b and d) are for absorption ($\nu_e \rightarrow e^{-}$).
-The results in the right and left panels are for matter including and excluding Lambdas, respectively.
-Solid, dashed and dotted lines represent the calculated results for incident angles, of $\theta_i=0^\circ$, $90^\circ$ and $180^\circ$, respectively.
-In these calculations we keep the difference of the azimuthal angle between the initial and final leptons equal to be zero, i.e.~$\phi_f - \phi_i=0$.
+In Fig.~\ref{MgCrAgT} we show the magnetic parts of the differential cross-sections, $\Delta \sigma$ of Eq.~(\ref{CrsNM}), at $\rho_B=3\rho_0$ and $T=20$ MeV.
+Upper panels are for neutrino scattering ($\nu_e \rightarrow \nu_e$) and lower panels (b and d) are for absorption ($\nu_e \rightarrow e^{-}$).
+Right and left panels are for matter including and excluding $\Lambda$s, respectively.
+Solid, dashed and dotted lines represent results for incident angles, of $\theta_i=0^\circ$, $90^\circ$ and $180^\circ$, respectively.
+In these calculations we keep the difference of the azimuthal angle between the initial and final leptons equal to zero, i.e.~$\phi_f - \phi_i=0$.

 These calculations show that the magnetic field enhances the scattering cross-sections in the direction along the magnetic field (arctic direction).
-For absorption an enhancement is seen in the opposite direction (antarctic direction).
-This role of the magnetic field in making an asymmetry of the scattering and absorption cross-sections of neutrinos inside neutron-star matter would lead to the coherent effect of enhancing the neutrino drift in the arctic direction while suppressing it in the antarctic direction, as will be discussed below.
+For absorption an enhancement appears in the opposite direction (antarctic direction).
+These asymmetries of the scattering and absorption cross-sections of neutrinos by the magnetic field would lead to the coherent effect of enhancing the neutrino drift in the arctic direction while suppressing it in the antarctic direction, as will be discussed below.